Introduction

 Java 8 Streams flatMap is not lazy!!

 It turns out to be a bug in Java 8 where flatMap is not lazy and does not play well with the short-circuiting.
 It is true that the stream pipeline is lazy and does short-circuit for the terminal operation like findFirst.
 Each stage or step in the pipeline (like filter, map) creates a new Stream.
 Flatmap is not lazy and does not adhere with the terminal step’s short-circuiting nature.
-As a flatMap maps one element to n elements, it creates all the elements irrespective of what the nature of the next step is.
+As a flatMap maps one element to n elements, it creates all the n elements irrespective of what the nature of the next step is.
 This is the reason why we saw the green and red board object printed by the peek.

 Imagine what if our flatMap step generated 1 million colored objects?
 It would have affected the performance, because it has to still generate those 1 million object for each game object even though we need just the first object whose weight is more than 30.